 Before confirming the purchase of a credit reporting service plan, make certain you find out the following things.
 How frequently is one’s credit score updated?
 Is the FICO or VantageScore credit score model used?
 How will the user be alerted to fraud detection?

 Top 10 Companies

-- Report refreshed every 30 days on sign in
+- Report refreshed every 30 days on sign up

 - Email updates of critical credit information changes

 - Interactive graph of your score history